 Usain Bolt, one of the fastest people alive, retired in 2017 after losing two world championships.
 When asked about his records being broken in the future, he stated that he would not want them gone.
 “I want my kids to see my records when they’re 15 and 20 and I can say ‘you see, I’m still the best,” Bolt said.
+For people who love racing sports of any kind, both in athletics and horse racing, for example, betting on Usain Bolt or even the Royal Ascot betting offers always bring more fans and makes them more excited about this discipline.

 That leaves us with a conundrum.
 There are many athletes out there, but are any of them worthy of replacing Bolt?
 Let’s meet the contenders.